nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 GP Clinical Systems often record the type of vaccine administered as opposed to the vaccine product.
 This may be as a procedure code or a local code which maps to a procedure code.
 The immunisation procedure code will be used as the main vaccine identifier.
-The vaccine product can be included if it is available.
+The vaccine product MUST be included if it is available.

 ## Vaccinations that were not given